cognitiveprince/paradox_docs/getting started.md

     Step 3.
 Enter the name of of the project you want it saved as and click on the save button.</p>
 1. Enable and Disable Extension
-    <p align="justify">Paradox provides you with extetions to make your scripting experience smoother, follow the steps below to enable or disable them.
+    <p align="justify">Paradox provides you with extensions to make your scripting experience smoother, follow the steps below to enable or disable them.

-    Step 1 : Import the extension.
+    Step 1 : Go to the extension store.

+    Step 2.
+Install the extension, all the blocks .

-    Step 2: Connect the block.</p>
+    Step 3.
+Connect the block.</p>
 1. Execution Mode
-    <p align="justify">Paradox has two modesthe default Dataflow mpde and execution mode.
-You can follow the steps below to work in execution mode
+    <p align="justify">Paradox has two modes the default Dataflow mode and execution mode.
+You can follow the steps below to work in execution mode.

     Step 1.
-Go to the top right of the screen where you see the data-flow option
+Go to the top right of the screen where you see the data-flow option.

     Step 2.
-Click on the drop down menu and click on exec-flow</p>
+Click on the drop down menu and click on exec-flow.</p>

 <p align="justify">Below are the guides on how to use each of the blocks that Paradox has to offer</p>